The Simpson Center For Performing Arts

 The Baldwin School | Bryn Mawr, Pennsylvania

-The Baldwin School was forced to temporarily use a 1950’s era gymnasium for their performing arts program following irreparable damage to their theater.
-The school decided to permanently convert the gym into an arts center rather than pursue a new ground-up facility.
-VMA reviewed a previous feasibility study to ensure the plan’s viability and then implemented the transformation, resulting in a 300-seat, flexible performance space supported by a suite of back-of-house amenities.
+Following irreparable damage to its theater, The Baldwin School was forced to temporarily use its 1950’s era gymnasium for their performing arts program.
+The school ultimately decided to convert the gym into an arts center rather than pursue a new ground-up facility.
+VMA was commissioned to convert the building into a 300-seat, flexible performance space supported by a suite of back-of-house amenities.

 Size: 12,000 sf